Incubus: Etymological, ancient, and religious descriptions

 One scientific explanation for the incubus concept could fall under the scope of sleep paralysis, as well as hypnagogia, as it is common to experience auditory and visual hallucinations in both states.
 Typical examples include a feeling of being crushed or suffocated, electric "tingles" or "vibrations", imagined speech and other noises, the imagined presence of a visible or invisible entity, and sometimes intense emotions of fear or euphoria and orgasmic feelings.
 These often appear quite real and vivid, especially auditory hallucinations of music, which can be quite loud, indistinguishable from music being played in the same room.
 Humanoid and animal figures, often shadowy or blurry, are often present in hypnagogic hallucinations, more so than other hallucinogenic states.

 The combination of sleep paralysis and hypnagogic hallucination could cause someone to believe that a "demon was holding them down".
 Nocturnal arousal etc. could be explained by creatures causing otherwise guilt-producing behavior.
 Add to this the common phenomena of nocturnal arousal and nocturnal emission, and all the elements required to believe in an incubus are present.

 Additionally, some crimes of sexual assault were likely passed off as the actions of incubi.
-Some authors speculate that rapists may have attributed the rapes of sleeping women (and the sodomising of sleeping men) to demons to escape punishment.
+Some authors speculate that rapists may have attributed the rapes of sleeping women and men to demons to escape punishment.
 Robert Masello asserts that a friend or relative is at the top of the list in such cases, and that the assault would be kept secret by the intervention of "spirits".